marcoverpas/Leeds_lectures_2026/README.md

 ### 3.3 - Model ABM-PC

 Model **ABM-PC** adds PC's portfolio choice to the households.
 Each household still works (job lottery) and consumes (own propensity), but now also splits its wealth between cash and bonds and earns interest.
 Aggregating reproduces Model PC.
-Heterogeneity here has a sharper consequence: because aggregate demand depends on *which* households earn income (weighted by their individual propensities), the random order of hiring now **feeds through to the macro totals** - the composition of income becomes a macro variable in its own right, exactly the mechanism that motivates heterogeneous-agent macroeconomics.
+Heterogeneity here has a sharper consequence: because aggregate demand depends on *which* households earn income (weighted by their individual propensities), the random order of hiring now **feeds through to the macro totals**.
+The composition of income becomes a macro variable in its own right, exactly the mechanism that motivates heterogeneous-agent macroeconomics.

 The figure below shows the dynamics through which the model’s variables adjust to their steady-state values and the new adjustment process set in motion by the increase in government spending.